Anigwe 18 points, 22 rebounds as Cal women beat UNC 92-72

 BIG PICTURE

-North Carolina: The Tar Heels wore down after the impressive first half.
-They jumped out to a 22-11 lead at the end of the first quarter, and in the first half were successful doing everything they could to keep Anigwe from getting offensive touches or good shots when she did get the ball (she did have 10 first-half rebounds).
+North Carolina: The Tar Heels jumped out to a 22-11 lead at the end of the first quarter, and in the first half were successful doing everything they could to keep Anigwe from getting offensive touches or good shots when she did get the ball.
 Cal outrebounded them 26-15 after halftime. ...
-UNC was back in the NCAA Tournament for the first time since 2015 to wrap up coach Sylvia Hatchell’s 33rd season at the school.
+UNC was back in the NCAA Tournament for the first time since 2015 to wrap up Hatchell’s 33rd season at the school.

 California: Anigwe now has 528 rebounds this season, surpassing the Pac-12 mark of 519.
 The Golden Bears are playing NCAA Tournament games in Waco for the third time in the six years.
 Like the previous two in 2014 and 2017, they won their opener.
 They lost to host Baylor in the second round the previous two times.